 Login is required to view videos.

-See the 2020-2021 Mandatory Revisions for mandatory course revisions scheduled for the fall and mandatory program revisions for the spring.
+See the Mandatory Course and Program Revision Due Dates 2021-2022 for mandatory course revisions scheduled for the mandatory program revisions.

 See Course and Program Workflows under the Local Processes tab for course and program stages of review and approval.